jbuhain/food-db-mapper/README.md

 # LangualProject
+# Updates
+  - 7/7/24: added early tests for jaccard_index method, cleaned up repository
+# Todo
+  - Refactor main.py to have uniform column values
+    - Process the raw data to make it easier to use, remove null values etc
+## Notes
 Not all of the rows have a 1 to 1 specific entry
 Not all of the rows have a defined langual code (that's where LLMs becomes handy)